dexC166/dex-real-time-streaming/README.md

 ## 📌 About This Project

 **Dex-Real-Time-Streaming** is my own comprehensive streaming app, featuring modern movie browsing, secure user authentication, intuitive UI, and personalized features.
-Motivated by Netflix’s industry-leading design and fueled by expertise gained through Antonio Erdeljac (“codewithantonio”) YouTube tutorials, this project is a testament to my growth as a full-stack JavaScript/TypeScript developer.
+Motivated by industry-leading streaming platform design and fueled by expertise gained through Antonio Erdeljac ("codewithantonio") YouTube tutorials, this project is a testament to my growth as a full-stack JavaScript/TypeScript developer.
 Every feature and visual flourish is a result of hands-on learning and intentional customization.

 ---